badong/badong.github.com/_posts/2012-03-9-general_cheatsheets.md

 }
 {% endhighlight %}

-6. The use of carat ^.
+6.The use of carat ^.
 This is use if you want to flip something. i.e. use in turn base.
 {% highlight java %}
 //0 means player1 turn, 1 means player 2 turns
 int turn=0;